mangerij/ferret/doc/content/source/userobjects/BoundaryIntegralFMM.md

 ## Overview

-Boundary integral using the fast-multiple method.
+This UserObject computes a boundary integral using the fast-multiple method.

 ## Example Input File Syntax